hank110/bagofconcepts/tutorial.md

 - 'boc_d200_w8_mf10_c100.csv' contains actual BOC document vectors for the input document

 ### 5. Through using the generated document vectors as inputs, document classifiers can be trained such as listed in the paper
+- SVM (support vector machine) will be used to classify the documents